qgis/QGIS-Documentation/source/docs/user_manual/processing/toolbox.rst

 * A numerical value, to be introduced in a text box.
 You will find a button by its side.
 Clicking on it you will see a dialog that allows you to enter a mathematical expression, so you can use it as a handy calculator.
-Some useful variables related to data loaded into QGIS can be added to your expression, so you can select a value derived from any of this variables such as the cellsize of a layer or the northern most coordinate of another one.
+Some useful variables related to data loaded into |qg| can be added to your expression, so you can select a value derived from any of this variables such as the cellsize of a layer or the northern most coordinate of another one.